ender-js/Ender/lib/README.md

 Each main main-X module has an `exec()` method that is called by *main.js* with the parsed commandline arguments, an 'output' object and a callback.
 The 'output' object is constructed by the corresponding output/main-X-output module and is responsible for all stdout for that command.
 Nothing is printed to stdout except by the objects available in the *output/* directory.
 This separation should allow for alternative front-ends to be applied to Ender and other creative uses of Ender via the API.

-All interaction with npm occurs through *repository.js*, knowledge of npm is completely partitioned from the rest of the application.
+All interaction with npm occurs through *repository.js*, knowledge of npm is completely partitioned from the rest of the application. *install.js* handles all the special logic to decide which packages need to be installed via npm.

 Utilities for dealing with Node packages are kept in *package-util.js* (i.e. anything to do with 'node_modules' or 'package.json').